 Who Can Use an AED?

-Most AEDs are designed to be used by non-medical people such as fire department personnel, police officers, lifeguards, flight attendants, security guards, teachers, and even family members of people at high risk of sudden cardiac death.
+Most AEDs are designed to be used by non-medical people such as fire department personnel, police officers, lifeguards, flight attendants, security guards, teachers, bystanders, and even family members of people at high risk of sudden cardiac death.

 The goal is to provide access to defibrillation when needed as quickly as possible.
 CPR along with AEDs can dramatically increase survival rates for sudden cardiac arrest.